jeffrypaul37/Highway-Racer/README.md

 # Highway-Racer
-Simple 2D racing game created in Unity3D
+This is a 2D Android game developed in Unity.
 # Requirements
 Make sure you have the following requirements before starting: